apache/couchdb/share/doc/src/api/design.rst

 -  Use the ``/db/_changes`` method to monitor for changes to the database and then access the view to force the corresponding view index to be updated.
-See :ref:`api-changes` for more information.
+See :ref:`api/db/changes` for more information.

 -  Use a monitor with the ``update_notification`` section of the CouchDB configuration file to monitor for changes to your database, and